toRatnesh/Learning/CPP/11_Enum_C_CPP.rst

 .. code:: cpp

-	1.	enum name { enumerator = constexpr , enumerator = constexpr , ... }
+	1.	enum name { enumerator = constexpr, enumerator = constexpr, ... }
-	2.	enum name : type { enumerator = constexpr , enumerator = constexpr ,
+	2.	enum name : type { enumerator = constexpr, enumerator = constexpr, ... }
-	... }
-	3.	enum name : type ;
+	3.	enum name : type;

 - Declares an unscoped enumeration type whose underlying type is not fixed (in this case, the underlying type is an implementation-defined integral type that can represent all enumerator values;
   this type is not larger than int unless the value of an enumerator cannot fit in an int or unsigned int.
   If the enumerator-list is empty, the underlying type is as if the enumeration had a single enumerator with value 0).
 - Declares an unscoped enumeration type whose underlying type is fixed.
 - Opaque enum declaration for an unscoped enumeration must specify the underlying type.